VaNuPe/Staffing_Distribution/README.md

 - Counts of influenza laboratory test results by state (survey).
 Source: [Fluview](https://gis.cdc.gov/grasp/fluview/fluportaldashboard.html)

 ## Results
-All the preparation and the statistical analysis were conducted on Excel, and drawing insights using data visualization techniques in [Tableau Public](https://public.tableau.com/views/RecommendationsfortheInfluenzaSeasoninU_S_/StaffPlan?:language=es-ES&:sid=&:display_count=n&:origin=viz_share_link).
+All the preparation and the statistical analysis were conducted on Excel and consolidated in an [Interim Report](Influenza_Interim_Report.pdf), and drawing insights using data visualization techniques in [Tableau Public](https://public.tableau.com/views/RecommendationsfortheInfluenzaSeasoninU_S_/StaffPlan?:language=es-ES&:sid=&:display_count=n&:origin=viz_share_link).